websanco/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/matching-dxp-versions.md

 1. Click *Deploy Build*.

-The build is deployed to your chosen environment, and
+The build is deployed to your chosen environment, and the correct versions are applied when the services start up.

 ```{note}
 The deployment takes some time to complete and for your services to be ready.
 The process may take longer than usual if it is the first deployment to that environment.